eddyystop/feathers-an-introduction/step-by-step/basic-feathers/hooks-2.md

 4 "items returned."
 ```

-- The result returned when the Jack Doe item was deleted contains a `deleted: true`.
+- The result returned when the Jack Doe item was deleted contains `deleted: true`.
 - The results returned for find also contain `deleted: true` for Jack Doe
-because how how we conditioned the softDelete hook.
+because of how we conditioned the softDelete hook.